Did you know that rejection actually hurts, as in physical pain?

 #1: Asking for help fosters a collaborative work environment

-When you ask for advice from your coworkers, it helps you build trust with your team, even when working remotely.
+When you ask your coworkers for help, it helps build trust with your team, even in a remote setting.

-In fact, both providing and receiving assistance are great ways to improve collaboration and ensure the success of group endeavors.
+Both giving and receiving help are great ways to improve collaboration and ensure the success of group projects.

-In our search for answers, we contacted Irene McConnell, a Career Coach, Hiring Manager, MD of Arielle Executive, and an Official Member of Forbes Coaches Council, who shared her opinion with us:
+In our search for answers, we contacted Irene McConnell, a Career Coach, Hiring Manager, and an Official Member of the Forbes Coaches Council, who shared her opinion with us:

 “First and foremost, asking for help fosters a collaborative work environment.
 Every employee has their own skillset, and it’s not fair to expect everyone to do everything by themselves.
 So, when you ask for help at work, you learn new things.
 This process helps build goodwill between coworkers and reinforces the belief that everyone is working toward the same goals.”

-So, in a way, asking for help is actually an integral component of a collaborative culture at work.
+So, asking for help is an integral component of building a collaborative culture at work.

 #2: Asking for help improves productivity

-As we have established, asking for help fosters collaboration at work.
+When you’re comfortable asking for help at work, collaboration flourishes.
 This, in turn, improves productivity.

-Aside from that, if you ask your coworkers for help, it shows them that you recognize your limitations.
+Aside from that, asking your coworkers for help shows them that you recognize your limitations.

-In other words, you are self-aware — which is a trait necessary for collaboration.
+In other words, you are self-aware — a trait necessary for collaboration.

 #3: Asking for help creates opportunities for bonding with others

-In her book Reinforcements: How to Get People to Help You, social psychologist Heidi Grant claims that asking for help tends to bring out the best in people:
+In her book Reinforcements: How to Get People to Help You, social psychologist Heidi Grant claims that asking for help brings out the best in people:

-“There is no better way to give someone the opportunity to feel good about themselves than to ask them to help you.
+“There is no better way to allow someone to feel good about themselves than to ask them to help you.
 It brings out the best — and the best feelings — in all of us.”

-That allows you to learn about your coworkers’ strengths and bond with them.
+That allows you to learn about your coworkers’ strengths and connect with them.

 If you’re still not convinced and are a stickler for science, here’s one fact for you.

-Namely, you might be interested to hear that when we ask others for help, both we and the other party release oxytocin, a powerful hormone that stimulates bonding.
+When we ask others for help, we both release oxytocin, a powerful hormone that stimulates bonding.

-#4: Asking for help gives you the opportunity to develop and learn
+#4: Asking for help allows you to develop and learn

-And, as it happens, getting out of your comfort zone is essential if you want to experience growth in any aspect of your life.
+And, as it happens, getting out of your comfort zone is essential if you want to grow in any area of your life.

-When you ask your coworker for help, you are stepping into unknown territory, and are well on your way to learning something new and developing your skills or broadening your knowledge.
+When you ask your coworker for help, you are stepping into unknown territory and on your way to learning something new.

-Actually, that is a sure-fire way to develop a growth mindset — a common denominator of successful people.
+That is a sure-fire way to develop a growth mindset — a common denominator of successful people, allowing you to embrace challenges and develop your abilities through dedication and hard work.

 Don’t waste time waiting around: Ask for help via Pumble

-When asking for help, it’s important to know who to ask and how.
+When asking for help, knowing who to ask and how is essential.

-But what happens if DMs and group messages simply don’t cut it?
-Well, then just jump on an audio or a video call!
+But what happens if DMs simply don’t cut it?
+Well, then just jump on an audio or a video call for a more immediate and direct approach.